sithmel/diogenes/README.md

 Compatibility
 =============
-Diogenes is written is ES5 but it requires "Promise" support.
-Please provide a polyfill in the global namespace if promises are not supported.
+Diogenes is written is ES6.
+Please transpile it for using with old browsers/node.js.
+Also provide a polyfill for Promises and WeakMaps.

 Acknowledgements
 ================